 Dubbed "the most learned woman in America" by biographer Anne Ousterhout, poet and salonniere Elizabeth Graeme Fergusson (1737-1801) was well known in her lifetime for her expertise in classics, modern history, philosophy, and literature and letters.
 Her friends and correspondents included Benjamin Franklin, physician and philosopher Benjamin Rush, ministers Nathaniel Evans and Francis Hopkinson, prominent British Quakers Thomas and Julianna Penn and John Fothergill, and literary figures such as Milcah Martha Moore, Laurence Stern, and Annis Boudinot Stockton.
 Fergusson's intellectual breadth and originality is apparent in her surviving writings, produced over a fifty-five year writing career that also spans the American Revolution.

-Virtual Reality Immersion Project: Dr. Yovanna Pineda (Associate Professor, History), Dr. Emily Johnson (Visiting Assistant Professor, Games and Interactive Media), and Dr. Amy Giroux (Computer Research Specialist, Center for Humanities and Digital Research), Fon Gordon (Associate Professor, History) and Ezekiel Walker (Associate Professor, History).
+Virtual Reality Immersion Project: Dr. Yovanna Pineda (Associate Professor, History), Dr. Emily Johnson (Visiting Assistant Professor, Games and Interactive Media), Dr. Amy Giroux (Associate Director, Center for Humanities and Digital Research), Fon Gordon (Associate Professor, History) and Ezekiel Walker (Associate Professor, History).

 Our virtual reality immersion project "The Middle Passage Experience: African Captivity in Brazil, 1750-1850" documents the transitional period from Africa to the Americas.
 The ship journey from Elmina Castle in Ghana to Salvador, Bahia (Brazil) took between forty and fifty days from Luanda, Angola to Rio de Janeiro.
 This six to seven-week period was essential in transforming the captive’s body and mind from free to newly enslaved person.

 In this interactive VR, participants are first presented to Elmina castle.
 They line up with other captives as they enter the ships.
 Participants may interact with others while in line, though the majority of the “play” takes place on the ship.
 As a matter of survival, participants must make choices.
 They may do a variety of things, including winning favor by cleaning the deck, make a friend, steal food, and so on.
 The ship stories are based on research obtained from visual and archival materials, the database www.slavevoyages.org, and the numerous primary accounts from African captives, creoles, elite, ship captains, and ship logs.